 Use the Performance Warehouse for long term storage of measurements, incidents, thresholds, and tests.
-The Performance Warehouse does not store PurePaths, or memory and thread dumps.
+The Performance Warehouse does not store PurePaths, or memory/thread dumps.
 See Test Automation Explained) and their configuration data for more information.

 The AppMon Performance Warehouse uses a relational database to store long-term historical data.
 By default, AppMon installs and uses an embedded database for demo/testing purposes.
 Any production installation of AppMon must use one of the following database management systems with the specified version to host the Performance Warehouse database: